 The CFSP or APSR, as appropriate, must be accompanied by form CFS-101 and the required assurances and certifications.
 Form CFS-101 provides both the format and instructions for documenting the requirements of the annual report required for the 5-year comprehensive CFSP in order for the tribe to receive funding.

-The components of the APSR submission due by June 30, 2013, are listed below:
+The components of the CFSP submission due by June 30, 2014, are listed below:

-- The CFS-101, Part I for fiscal year 2013 (Excel - 13 KB), which is applicable if the state or tribe has been allotted funds and requests more than its previously submitted request
+- The CFS-101, Part I for fiscal year 2014 (Excel Form - 15 KB), which is applicable if the state or tribe has been allotted funds and requests more than its previously submitted request

 - Certifications and assurances, as applicable